 Submission Review Process & Timeline

-All applicants will be notified if their proposal was accepted or rejected in the late spring.
+All applicants will be notified if their proposal is accepted in the spring of 2024.

 Presenters must accept or reject the invitation to present at the conference by responding by email (email@example.com) within two weeks of notification of acceptance.
 Presenters who do not accept their invitation within two weeks will be removed from the program.
 Once a presenter has accepted the invitation to present, they are responsible for registering and submitting the reduced speaker conference registration fee of $75.
 This fee includes full access to the online conference platform, both days of programming, and all recordings.